How to Remodel a Bathroom with Italian Tile & Copper Sinks – install tile on the floor, walls and shower with copper sinks.

 This project is continued from Part 2.

-Before you begin, decide how you want to layout the field pattern (on the diagonal or square with the walls).
+Decide how you want to layout the field pattern (on the diagonal or square with the walls).
 The focal point is typically the most visible tile, which in my case the doorway.
 I was careful to continue the existing field pattern from the master bedroom so it “walked” evenly into the bathroom.
 Mark a centerline on the floor as a reference to keep the tiles aligned with the room.

 Walls: I tile the walls first to avoid dropping thinset mortar on the floor.
 Work from the bottom row upwards.
 The Laticrete thinset holds fast.
 In 10 minutes, you can’t pull the tile off the wall.